TMDL Water Quality Pollutants

 Note: Refer to Benton County Health Department, Environmental Assessment Priority List 2002, 2011 update for further details.

 In addition, Benton County established an agreement with Oregon Department of Agriculture, Water Quality Division (ODA)that directs county staff to report agricultural related water quality issues (often associated with fecal coliform contamination from livestock) directly to ODA.
-Review the Agricultural Water Quality Complaint partnership in the Documents page.
+Review the Agricultural Water Quality Complaint partnership.

 Mercury is a naturally occurring element in Benton County’s soils.
 Coal and other fossil fuels also contain mercury, which is released into the atmosphere when the fuels burn.
 The mercury in the air eventually falls to land, and is washed into streams along with the mercury naturally occurring in the soil.
 To reduce the amount of mercury found in Benton County’s waterways, soil erosion should be minimized and less fossil fuels should be burned.
 Currently, there are no known direct sources of mercury contamination within Benton County’s jurisdiction.
 The County recognizes that there are numerous potential direct and non-point sources of mercury but nearly all of the recognized sources fall under the authority of other jurisdictions and agencies.
 Benton County has developed an Erosion and Sediment Control program as part of the Benton County National Pollution Discharge Elimination System (NPDES) program, in addition to several other best management practices